Signaletic operads: Introduction

 \parabf{$k$-signaletic operads} Our approach via the Koszul duals of all these operads offers an enlightening perspective.
 The first step is to come back to J.-L.~Loday's original interpretation of the diassociative operad.
-Consider a syntax tree~$\tree$ on~$\{\op{l}, \op{r}\}$ and imagine that a car starts at the root of~$\tree$ and follows the signs in the nodes of~$\tree$ until it reaches a leaf.
+Consider a syntax tree~$\tree$ on~$\{\op{l}, \op{r}\}$, where~$\op{l}$ and~$\op{r}$ are binary operations, and imagine that a car starts at the root of~$\tree$ and follows the signs in the nodes of~$\tree$ until it reaches a leaf.
 The diassociative operad is then the quotient of the free operad on~$\{\op{l}, \op{r}\}$ by the equivalence relation identifying syntax trees of the same arity in which the car reaches the same destination (see \cref{subsec:signaleticDiassDualDup}).

-This interpretation then naturally generalizes to operads with~$2^k$ operations~$\{\op{l}, \op{r}\}^k$.
-Namely, for a syntax tree on~$\{\op{l}, \op{r}\}^k$, we imagine that $k$ cars start at the root of~$\tree$ and follow the signs in the nodes of~$\tree$ until they reach the leaves.
+This interpretation then naturally generalizes to operads with~$2^k$ binary operations~$\{\op{l}, \op{r}\}^k$.
+Namely, for a syntax tree on~$\{\op{l}, \op{r}\}^k$, we imagine that $k$ cars start at the root of~$\tree$ and follow the signs in the nodes of~$\tree$ according to the rules described below until they reach the leaves.
 We define the \defn{$k$-signaletic operad} as the quotient of the free operad on~$\{\op{l}, \op{r}\}^k$ by the equivalence relation identifying syntax trees with the same arity and in which the $k$ cars reach the same destinations (see \cref{sec:signaleticOperads}).
-As the equivalence classes are determined by the destinations of the $k$ cars, and all destination vectors are possible, the Hilbert series of the $k$-signaletic operad is obviously given by~$\sum_{p \in \N} p^k \, t^k$.
+As the equivalence classes are determined by the destinations of the $k$ cars, and all destination vectors are possible, the Hilbert series of the $k$-signaletic operad is obviously given by~$\sum_{p \ge 1} p^k \, t^k$.

 Of course, the destinations of the cars crucially depend on the \defn{circulation rule} telling each car which signal it should consider in each node.
 There are two natural possible circulation rules: \begin{enumerate}[(i)] \item \defn{Parallel}: All $k$ cars start together, and the $i$-th car always follows the indication given by the $i$-th letter of the traffic signal at each node. \item \defn{Series}: The $k$ cars start one after the other, and each car always follows the indication given by the leftmost remaining letter of the traffic signal at each node and erases it. \end{enumerate} This results in two non-isomorphic but obviously equi-enumerated versions of the $k$-signaletic operad.
 The parallel version is the $k$-th Manin power of the diassociative operad, while the series version is a somewhat twisted $k$-th Manin power of the diassociative operad.